ObjectPlayer/ethernaut-ctf/README.md

   - `level-03-coin-flip/`: CoinFlip challenge and solution
     - `CoinFlip.sol`: Original vulnerable contract
     - `solution/CoinFlipGues.sol`: Solution contract that exploits the vulnerability

-## Available Scripts
+- `deploy/`: Contains deployment scripts using hardhat-deploy
+  - `30-deploy-coin-flip.ts`: Deploys the CoinFlip contract

-- `deploy-CoinFlipGues.ts`: Deploys the CoinFlip solution contract
+  - `31-deploy-coin-flip-solution.ts`: Deploys the GuessCoinFlip solution contract
+- `scripts/`: Contains scripts for interacting with deployed contracts
-- `call-CoinFlipGues.ts`: Calls the `getCoinFlip` method on the deployed solution contract
+  - `execute-coin-flip-guess.ts`: Calls the `getCoinFlip` method on the deployed solution contract
+- `docs/`: Contains detailed documentation for each challenge
+  - `level-03-coin-flip.md`: Documentation for the CoinFlip challenge

 ## Getting Started